 Credit redemption falls into two categories.
 Work/Life Integration Credit Redemption Services are taxable and reportable to the IRS.
 Some examples of these services include meal and beverage services (e.g. Blue Apron, Munchery, Starbucks, etc), housecleaning services, home support services (e.g. Task Rabbit, Purple Tie, Instacart, Amazon Prime), relaxation and fitness services.
 The second category is Personal & Work Development Credit Redemption Services are non-taxable, and includes services such as office organization, presentation coaching, and grant writing support.
 Credits must be used during the calendar year in which they are accrued.
 Credits are logged and tracked using our internal attendance tracking website: WISE Login

 Stanford Medicine is committed to providing faculty with the flexibility they need to succeed at work and at home.
 Stanford’s progressive work-life policies, overseen by the WorkLife Office, encompass every stage of life to help faculty meet the many demands of work and home.

-- Learn more about our Academic Biomedical Career Customization (ABCC) program, which enables faculty to customize their careers to fit their needs.
+- Learn more about the Academic Biomedical Career Customization (ABCC) program through the office of Faculty Development and Diversity, which enables faculty to customize their careers to fit their needs.